Constantin Daicoviciu

 After World War II, Daicoviciu returned to Cluj, where he was rector (president) of the University of Cluj from 1957 to 1968.
 From 1948 to 1952 he served as Deputy in the Great National Assembly.
 He was elected full member of the Romanian Academy in 1955.

 He was the main representative of the Daco-Romanian continuity theory that was actively promoted in Communist Romania as the accepted ethnogenesis theory of the Romanian nation.
-An 1978 public letter by anonymous Hungarian intellectuals claims that, in his political testament, Daicoviciu withdrew his theses, calling his theory (by the time adopted by the state in education) only hypothetical.
+A 1978 public letter by anonymous Hungarian intellectuals claims that, in his political testament, Daicoviciu withdrew his theses, calling his theory (by the time adopted by the state in education) only hypothetical.

 He married Lucia Bugnariu in 1931.
 Their son, Hadrian Daicoviciu (1932–1984), was also a historian.

 He died in 1973 in Cluj, and was buried in the city's Hajongard Cemetery.
 Since his death, the commune in the Banat where he was born in bears his name.